inlaure/DemoQA-Automation-Testing-Project/README.md

 ## Other
 * Test methods are kept clean
 * Each test should have at least 2 assertions with few test exceptions
-* Priorities are set with 10 increment, if higher priority occur later in testing, priority of such tests are placed between the two priorities
+* Priorities are set with an increment of 10.
+If higher priority occurs later in testing, the priority of such a test is placed between two priorities